Operations

 predict_go_terms

-Operation name: predict_go_terms — queue: protea.jobs (coordinator; fans out KNN batch workers)
+Operation name: predict_go_terms; queue: protea.predictions (coordinator; fans out KNN batch workers on protea.predictions.batch)

 Coordinator operation: loads reference embeddings into a process-level cache, partitions query proteins into batches, and fans out PredictGOTermsBatch messages to protea.predictions.batch.
 Returns OperationResult(deferred=True).